Howe+Co Solicitors

 On 8 April 2025 Gareth Thomas, MP announced to the House that the Government would “commission an independent review of the conduct of the [Network Transformation] programme to establish whether there was any improper or coercive behaviour”.

-We continue to push for any review of the Network Transformation Programme to be on a Statutory footing, ideally in the form of a Public Inquiry.
+We continue to push for any review of the Network Transformation Programme to be on a statutory footing, ideally in the form of a Public Inquiry.
 In support of this the NFSP with the assistance of Howe + Co have made further representations for the review to be in the form of an independent Public Inquiry under the Inquiries Act 2005, with power to compel witnesses to give evidence and demand full disclosure from Post Office Limited and Government.

 Many subpostmasters suffered serious financial losses as a result of the misconduct of Post Office under the Network Transformation Programme.